FrameworkComputer/linux-docs/ubuntu-22.04-fw-16.md

 ## What the above code does.
-- Ensures GRUB is using the latest OEM C kernel at every boot.
+- Ensures GRUB is using the latest OEM D kernel at every boot.
 - Creates a desktop file as an autostart to check for OEM kernel status.
 - If an update comes about for the OEM kernel, is installed, but GRUB still has the older version - an alert box will provide you with a link to get this corrected.